Raleigh contractor accused of taking money and not doing jobs

 RALEIGH, N.C.
 (WTVD) --Triangle homeowners are frustrated after they paid a Raleigh contractor thousands of dollars for jobs he never finished.

 The contractor in question, Roger Dale Simmons, has racked up complaints from customers both locally and in other states.
-In the past he's been in a North Carolina prison for fraud charges, has more than 20 judgments totaling more than $50,000 against him in Virginia, has complaints against him when he ran a remodeling company in Texas, and now is currently facing criminal charges in Durham.
+A convicted felon, he has served time in a North Carolina prison for fraud charges, has more than 20 judgments totaling more than $50,000 against him in Virginia, has complaints against him when he ran a remodeling company in Texas, and now is facing criminal charges in Durham.

 Simmons was recently arrested and charged with obtaining property under false pretenses and failure to do work after being paid.
 Those charges relate to Durham resident Saima McLean.